Throughout the academic year, the Centre hosts numerous research seminars, an essential component of all postgraduate training at Oxford.

 Biblical Hebrew Reading Group

 The reading group is lead by speakers of the Hebrew Bible/Old Testament Seminar.
 This is an opportunity to read a biblical text under the guidance of great international scholars.
 We focus on reading, translation, grammar and the content of the texts.
-We read in a friendy and informal atmosphere.
+We read in a friendly and informal atmosphere.
 Participants range from absolute beginners to senior scholars.
-A light sandwich lunch is provided.

 Early Biblical Interpretation Seminar (Michaelmas, Hilary, Trinity)